angry-tony/A-collection-of-OSS-tools/README.md

 * [BackUp and Restore Program (BURP)](http://burp.grke.org/) - Reduces network traffic and the amount of space required by using librsync
 * [BackupPC](http://backuppc.sourceforge.net/) - Dedupe and a web GUI for restores
 * [Bacula](http://www.bacula.org/) - Open source backup tool, lots of downloads so I guess it's good I don't know
-* [bup](https://github.com/bup/bup) - Uses the git packfile format, supports global dedupe
+* [bup](https://github.com/bup/bup) - Uses the git packfile format, supports global dedupe, can use "par2" redundancy
 * [Duplicati](http://www.duplicati.com/) - Supports encryption and dedupe
 * [Duplicity](http://duplicity.nongnu.org/) - Encrypted bandwidth-efficient backup using the rsync algorithm
 * [FSArchiver](http://www.fsarchiver.org/Main_Page) - Save the contents of a file system to a compressed archive, if one of the checksums doesn't match the file is lost, not the whole backup